lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 <=
 As mentioned earlier, I don't have visibility into the bank's internal processing.
 However, based on standard practice, your assumption is logically correct: the bank should settle on the value date (22/5), triggering our confirmation and Nostro matching.

-That said, if the bank were to send the confirmation today instead, it would indeed cause an exception in our clearing system logic.
+That said, if the bank were to send the confirmation today instead, it would indeed cause an exception in our XXX system logic.

 =>
 1. If bank don’t send confirmation today all schedules will complete successfully?
 2. If bank send confirmation, any remediation like manual matching confirmation?